redballoonio/video-plugin/readme.txt

 1. Upload the unzipped folder to the `/wp-content/plugins/` directory of your wordpress site
 1. Activate the plugin through the 'Plugins' menu in Wordpress
 1. Add the `[video]` shortcode where you want the video to be output
-1. Use the shortcode options to customize how the video gets displayed
+1. Use the shortcode options to customise how the video gets displayed

 == Frequently Asked Questions ==
 = Does this work with other video hosts? =